Can WiFi Provider See Your Browsing History? WiFi History Revealed

 - How long you visit websites;

-For those who are also using your mobile phones, ISPs can obtain the following:
+For those who are also using your mobile phones, WiFi owner can obtain the following:

-- Your call logs – everyone you talked to using the internet;
+- Call logs – everyone you talked to using the internet;

-- Your text logs – everyone you exchanged text messages with, online;
+- Text logs – everyone you exchanged text messages with, online;

 - The apps you are using and how much time you spend on these apps;